octaform/octaform/README.md

   <p align="center">Octaform</p>
 </h1>

-Octaform helps developers validate forms in an easy way, being completely agnostic any framework, you can use everywhere you want
+Octaform helps developers validate forms in an easy way, being completely agnostic to framework, you can use anywhere you want.

 ## Getting Started